KatePaulauskas/watch-store/README.md

 **Edit Product**

-* Enables superuser to edit existing products and all their details to ensure the product catalog stays up-to-date, the page is hidden and accessable only via 'Edit' buttons displayed on the following pages: Manage Products, Home, Shop, Product Page.
+* Enables superuser to edit existing products and all their details to ensure the product catalog stays up-to-date, the page is hidden and accessible only via 'Edit' buttons displayed on the following pages: Manage Products, Home, Shop, and Product Page.

 **Manage Policies**

-* Is the regular Policies Page with additional functionality for superuser, ehich allows superuser to update existing policies via hidden Edit Policy Page, ensuring compliance with business and legal standards.
+* Is the regular Policies Page with additional functionality for the superuser, which allows the superuser to update existing policies via hidden Edit Policy Page, ensuring compliance with business and legal standards.

 #### - Database Structure -

 The Database Structure below visualises the relationships between the key models of the project.
-The database schema is designed to effectively manage purchasing process.
+The database schema is designed to effectively manage the purchasing process.

 ![Database Structure](/media/database-structure.png)